murtuza21/gignancing/README.md

 ## Expo Mobile

-Run the mobile app from the project root with `npx expo start`.
+Run the mobile app from the project root with
+`npx expo start --config apps/mobile/app.json`.

 If you need web support, install the required packages: